vera-gao1015/5002FinalProject/README.md

 ## 🖥️ Interface Description

 ### **Main Interface**
-- The main interface displays the game environment and allows players to interact with characters like **Yogurt** or **Maomao**.
+- The main interface displays the game environment.
+It allows players to interact with characters like **Yogurt** or **Maomao** and open boxes.
-- Currently, there are no indicators for health, score, or task progress.

 ### **Combat Interface**
-- Players can jump or fire bullets to battle monsters.
+- Players can jump or fire bullets to battle monsters and dragon.
-- The combat interface shows real-time actions for both the player and enemies.
+- The combat interface shows real-time bloods and actions for both the player and enemies.

 ---